-- As a source of protein in a low-fat or low-carbohydrate diet
+As a protein source in a low-fat or low-carbohydrate diet

-- To define muscles to the maximum extent before sports competitions
+To define muscles as much as possible before sports competitions

-Egg proteins contain 100% natural egg.
-However as a food, eggs also contain saturated fat and cholesterol, so consuming isolated egg protein is advisable instead.
+Egg proteins have a 100% natural egg.
+However, eggs also have saturated fat and cholesterol, which is why it is advisable to consume the egg protein instead.

-What symptoms are caused by an egg protein deficiency?
+What are the symptoms of an egg protein deficiency?

-Egg protein can be replaced by other sources of proteins, so any deficiency will not be exclusively of egg protein.
-The most common protein deficiency symptoms are as follows:
+Egg protein can be replaced by other protein sources, so any deficiency will not be of egg protein exclusively.
+The most common protein deficiency symptoms are the following ones:

-Athletes need to consume a larger amount of protein than the rest of the population.
-It may be necessary that they consume 2 grammes per kilo of body weight.
+Athletes need to consume a higher amount of protein than the rest of the population.
+They may need to consume 2 grams per kilo of body weight.

 This product should be taken just before or after the training session.
 Egg protein is easily digested and actively stimulates the formation and further development of muscle.

-In addition, egg protein does not contain lactose or milk protein, so it can be consumed by those suffering from allergies to milk or who have a lactose intolerance.
-Egg protein is favoured by athletes for increasing their strength before a competition as it reduces water retention in subcutaneous tissues.
+Moreover, egg protein does not have lactose nor milk proteins, so it can be consumed by those who suffer from milk allergies or who have a lactose intolerance.
+Egg protein is favoured by athletes because it increases their strength before a competition since it reduces water retention in subcutaneous tissues.

 Side effects of consuming egg white powder

-Keep in mind that egg albumin is a protein-rich food, therefore should always be consumed in accordance with the recommended daily amounts.
+Keep in mind that egg albumin is a protein-rich food, therefore, it should always be consumed according to the recommended daily amounts.

 1. Egg protein enhances the immune system

-2. Egg protein promotes optimal muscle formation and development.
+2. Egg protein promotes optimal muscle building and development.

-A Canadian study has shown that 20 grammes of egg protein promotes optimal muscle development after training.
-At the same time, it reduces loss of muscle mass and accelerates regeneration.
+A Canadian study has shown that 20 grams of egg protein promotes optimal muscle development after training.
+At the same time, it reduces muscle mass loss and accelerates regeneration.

 3. Egg protein has no side effects or interactions with medications.

-Taking egg protein dietary supplement in the indicated dosage is completely safe and has no side effects or contraindications.
-However, if you have kidney or liver damage, or are pregnant or breastfeeding, you should first consult a doctor before taking egg protein.
+Using an egg protein according to the recommended intake is completely safe and has no side effects or contraindications.
+However, if you have kidney or liver damage, or are pregnant or breastfeeding, you should consult your doctor before consuming egg protein.